lzjqsdd/Crack-Coding-Interview/README.md

-This Repository contains all my pcodes for preparing interview.
+This Repository contains all my codes for preparing interview.

 ### list
 - Algorithm **include Number,Tree,DP**